 3. They remind me of who I was as a mom.

 I liked the person I was when my children were my whole life.
 My focus was specific.
 I was led by my heart.
 I was patient.
 I was, at times, genuinely selfless.
 I made more than my share of missteps, but I was pretty good at parenting, and I miss feeling so surefooted.

 When they are off at college, my daughters’ absence makes me forget how it felt to be so clear about boundaries and so unwavering in my compassion.
 I forget how kind and patient I can be when I am someone’s first love and last resort.

 Cue the violins.
 I know how I sound.

-So I work to remember I am still that person, and that my children’s little touchdowns are sweet reminders of that very best part of me.
+So I work to remember I am still that person and that my children’s little touchdowns are sweet reminders of the best part of me.

 Sometimes missing my children while they are still here may seem like backsliding in all the work I’ve done to deal with my empty nest transition.
 But, somehow, it is all as it should be.
 Maybe it just takes a few holiday visits to fully accept that this nest was merely their starting place…and that the next best parts of their lives, by design, will happen out of my sight.